How to Decorate a Claw Foot Tub With Floral Accents

 DIY Tub Decorating Materials

-This project takes minutes and you can produce outstanding results using simple materials.
+As can be seen from the ideas/images above, you can produce outstanding results using simple materials.

 - Sparkle Mod Podge